wosienko/malgo-c2/documentation/docs/architecture.md

 - Operator Panel - a dedicated fullstack application for operators.
 It is from here that operators interact with implants, admins manage accounts and projects.
 - Websocket Server - a separate service designed around Event-Driven Development.
 Communication is completely asynchronous.
 - Gateway Server - a separate service designed to handle communication from redirectors to core components.
 Communication is synchronous.
 Emits events that Websocket Server handles.
 - Redirectors - separate services designed to directly communicate with implants.
 They validate and relay information to the Gateway Server.
+They convert covert traffic (HTTP, DNS, ICMP, etc.) to gRPC.
 - Database - for storing all the data.
 - Message Broker - to enable Event-Driven Development.